 Traders were seen piling position in PSU, Bankex and TECK stocks, while selling was witnessed in Consumer Durables, Auto and IT sector stocks.
 In scrip specific development, Sun TV Network was trading firm after a special court on Thursday discharged former Telecom Minister Dayanidhi Maran, his brother Kalanithi Maran and others in the Aircel-Maxis deal cases lodged by CBI and the Enforcement Directorate (ED).
 Country’s oldest stock exchange BSE listed on the National Stock Exchange, up 35 percent over its issue price of Rs 806.
 BSE (erstwhile Bombay Stock Exchange), which was the first share sale by a domestic stock exchange, recently concluded its Rs 1,243-crore initial public offering that was opened for bidding on January 23-25.

-On the global front, Asian shares were trading mostly in green, barring Nikkei as investors grew more confident about the world’s second-largest economy.
-Japan’s core machinery orders rebounded more than expected in December from the prior month’s fall and are seen rising again this quarter - an encouraging sign of a pick-up in capital expenditure.
+On the global front, Asian shares were trading mostly in green, as investors await the outcome of a key US monthly jobs report that will set the tone for the Federal Reserve’s policy outlook and as China’s markets reopen after a week-long break.
+A series of diplomatic snafus by the Trump administration are worrying some in the market.
 Back home, the NSE Nifty and BSE Sensex were trading below the psychological 8,750 and 28,300 levels respectively.
-The market breadth on BSE was negative in the ratio of 1103:1258, while 124 scrips remained unchanged.
+The market breadth on BSE was positive in the ratio of 1404:804, while 102 scrips remained unchanged.

-The broader indices were trading in red; the BSE Mid cap index was down by 0.35%, while Small cap index was down by 0.12%.
+The broader indices were trading in green; the BSE Mid cap index was up by 0.93%, while Small cap index was up by 0.80%.